adv-db-team/filmshelf/documentation.md

 The frontend is developed using React.js, providing a user-friendly interface for managing films.
 Key features include:

- - Film listing and search.
+ - Film listing and search: find films by title, genre, director and actors.
+ - Actors listing and search: find actors by name.
- - Add, update, and delete film records.
+ - Add and delete film records.
+ - Add and delete actor records.
  - View film details and starring actors.

 #### Backend

-The backend is developed using Node.js.
+The backend is developed using Flask.
 It handles API requests, manages database connections, and ensures data consistency and security.

-#### Key Endpoints
+#### Examples of queries to DB with RestAPI:

  - GET /movie: Retrieve all films.
  - GET /movie/<int:movie_id>: Retrieve a film by ID.